learn-co-curriculum/dsc-web-scraping-with-beautiful-soup/README.md

 ## Warnings and Precautions

 While web scraping is a powerful tool, it can also lead you into ethical and legal grey areas.
 To start, it is possible to make hundreds of requests a second to a website.
 Browsing at superhuman speeds such as this is apt to get noticed.
 Large volumes of requests such as this are apt to bog down a website's servers and in extreme cases could be considered a denial of service attack.
 Similarly, any website requiring login may contain information that is thereby not considered public and scraping said websites could leave you in legal jeopardy.
-Use your best judgement when scraping and exercise precautions.
-Having your IP address blocked from your favorite website for example could prove to be quite an annoyance.
+Use your best judgment when scraping and exercise precautions.
+Having your IP address blocked from your favorite website, for example, could prove to be quite an annoyance.

 ## Additional Resources

-Beatiful soup is the preliminary tool for web scraping.
-That said, there are more complex examples where you may wish to either scrape larger amounts of data through full on web crawling, or trickier examples involving javascript.
+Beautiful soup is the preliminary tool for web scraping.
+That said, there are more complex examples where you may wish to either scrape larger amounts of data through full-on web crawling, or trickier examples involving javascript.
 For these and other scenarios, alternative tools such as selenium and scrapy are worth investigating.

-#### Beatiful Soup - a good go to tool for parsing the DOM
+#### Beautiful Soup - a good g- to tool for parsing the DOM
 https://www.crummy.com/software/BeautifulSoup/?

 #### Selenium - Browser automation (useful when you need to interact with javascript for more complex scraping)